jornane/mwSimpleSamlAuth/README.md

 $wgSamlRequirement = SAML_OPTIONAL;
 // Should users be created if they don't exist in the database yet?
 $wgSamlCreateUser = false;
-// Auto confirm e-mail for SAML users?
-// Use together with $wgEmailAuthentication

 // SAML attributes
 $wgSamlUsernameAttr = 'uid';